ricardoemerson/ionic-development-extensions-pack/README.md

-# VS Code Ionic Development Extensions Pack
+# Ionic Development Extensions Pack

-This extension pack packages some useful extensions for Ionic development in VS Code.
+This extension package contains useful extensions for working with Ionic in visual studio code.

 ### Extensions Included